Joint Interagency Task Force West

 Joint Interagency Task Force West (JIATF-W or JIATF West) is a standing United States military joint task force with the mission of combating drug-related transnational organized crime in the Indo-Asia-Pacific.
 JIATF West's area of responsibility (AOR) is that of United States Indo-Pacific Command (USINDOPACOM).
 JIATF West is one of two Joint Interagency Task Forces with a counter-narcotics mission.
 The other is Joint Interagency Task Force South.
-The task force is run as USPACOM's "executive agent" for counterdrug activities providing support to partner nation law enforcement.
+The task force is run as USINDOPACOM's "executive agent" for counterdrug activities providing support to partner nation law enforcement.
 Approximately 100 active duty and reserve U.S. military forces; Department of Defense civilian employees; contractors; and U.S. and foreign law enforcement agency personnel are members of the task force.